-WordPress has a built-in WordPress cron task scheduler known as wp-cron.
-This cron scheduler can be used to perform various tasks at predetermined intervals, such as creating scheduled backup, publishing scheduled posts, checking for updates, and running plugin tasks.
-However, wp-cron can sometimes cause performance issues, especially on high-traffic websites but there is a way to disable wp-cron and activate external cron jobs.
+WordPress has a built-in cron task scheduler known as wp-cron.
+This cron scheduler can be used to perform various tasks at predetermined intervals, such as creating scheduled backups, publishing scheduled posts, checking for updates, and running plugin tasks.
+However, wp-cron can sometimes cause performance issues, especially on high-traffic websites.
+However, there is a way to disable wp-cron and activate external cron jobs.

-In this article, we’ll go through the steps required to disabled WordPress cron and to activate external cron jobs.
+In this article, we’ll walk through the steps required to disable WordPress cron and activate external cron jobs.

 Identify the Current WordPress Cron Job System

-Before we can start the process of disabling wp-cron and activating external cron jobs, we need to find out which system is currently in use.
+Before we can start disabling wp-cron and activating external cron jobs, we need to determine which system is currently in use.
 There are two possibilities here:

-• Linux Cron: This is a system-level task scheduler that runs on the server itself.
-It can be used to run tasks at specific times or intervals.
+- Linux Cron is a system-level task scheduler that runs on the server itself.
+It can run tasks at specific times or intervals.

-• cPanel Cron: This is a task scheduler that is built into the cPanel hosting control panel.
-It can be used to run tasks at specific times or intervals.
+- cPanel Cron: This is a task scheduler built into the cPanel hosting control panel.
+It can run tasks at specific times or intervals.

-If you’re not sure which system your hosting provider uses, you can contact them and ask.
+If you’re unsure which system your hosting provider uses, you can contact them and ask.

 Disable wp-cron Job

-Once you know which cron system is in use, the next step is to disable wp-cron.
+Once you know which cron system is used, the next step is to disable wp-cron.
 To do this, you need to add the following line of code to your wp-config.php file:

 define('DISABLE_WP_CRON', true);

-This code tells WordPress not to run wp-cron automatically.
-Once you’ve added this code, you’ll need to set up an external cron job to run the wp-cron.php file on a regular basis.
+This code tells WordPress not to run the wp-cron automatically.
+Once you’ve added this code, you must set up an external cron job to run the wp-cron.php file regularly.

 Set Up an External Cron Job